 Postgraduate Course in Literary Translation

-The Postgraduate Course in Literary Translation will teach you to interpret and translate literary texts such as poems, memoirs or novels between different languages and different cultural realities.
+On the Postgraduate Course in Literary Translation you will learn to interpret and translate literary texts such as poems, memoirs or novels between different languages and for different cultural realities.

-At the hand of translators of authors such as George Orwell, Virginia Woolf, Rabelais, Poe, Anne Tyler, Ken Follett or Rudyard Kipling, you will discover how to find appropriate solutions to the most demanding challenges of literary translation: humour, poetry or rhetoric.
-Upon completion of the course, you should be able to transfer cultural references from one language to another with accuracy and idiomaticity, especially in areas such as religion, ideology, ethics, politics or history.
-In addition to translating, you will also receive training on intellectual property law and legal aspects of working as a freelance translator, as well as the know-how of the publishing system and the day-to-day for literary translators.
+With the help of translators of authors such as George Orwell, Virginia Woolf, Rabelais, Poe, Anne Tyler, Ken Follett or Rudyard Kipling, you will discover how to find suitable solutions to the most demanding challenges of literary translation: humour, poetry or rhetoric.
+At the end of the course you should be able to transfer cultural references from one language to another faithfully and idiomatically, in areas as diverse as religion, ideology, ethics, politics, or history.
+In addition to translating, you will also receive training on the Intellectual Property Law and other legal aspects of self-employment, as well as the editorial system and the day-to-day life of literary translators.

 Who is it for?